b-studios/doc.js/docs/guides/CUSTOMIZE.md

 Now our token should be displayed nicely in the sidebar-area on the right side (if you are using the default template).

+You can find more information about areas in {Helper::Helper#render_tokens the Helper-doc}

 Using another tokenhandler